Microsoft-Web/WebCampTrainingKit/HOL/WebSitesInProduction/README.md

 <a name="Ex1Task2" />
 #### Task 2 - Updating Database Schema Using Migrations ####

 In this task, you will use **Entity Framework Code First Migrations** to detect a change in your model and generate the necessary code to update the database.
-You will update the **TriviaQuestions** entity by adding a new property to it.
+You will update the **TriviaQuestion** entity by adding a new property to it.
 Then you will run commands to create a new Migration to include the new column in the table.

 1. In **Solution Explorer**, double-click the **TriviaQuestion.cs** file located in the **Models** folder.